socadk/design-practice-repository/activities/DPR-SMART-NFR-Elicitation.md

 * A basic, easy-to-remember *FURPS+* classification was originally introduced by R. Grady in the 1990s according to [this article by P. Eeles](https://www.ibm.com/developerworks/rational/library/4706.html) that introduces the elements of FURPS+ and provides examples.
 * ISO 9126 and its successor [ISO 25010](http://iso25000.com/index.php/en/iso-25000-standards/iso-25010) are used in ["Effektive Softarearchitekturen"](https://www.gernotstarke.de/buecher#2020) (@Starke:2015) and also recommended to be used in [arc42](https://arc42.org/overview/) descriptions.
-* SEI quality utility trees are recommended in [this article](http://arnon.me/2010/05/utility-trees-hatching-quality-attributes/) by A. Rotem-Gal-Oz as well as [arc42 tip 10-2](http://docs.arc42.org/tips/10-2/).
+* SEI quality utility trees are recommended in [this article](http://arnon.me/2010/05/utility-trees-hatching-quality-attributes/) by Arnon Rotem-Gal-Oz as well as [arc42 tip 10-2](http://docs.arc42.org/tips/10-2/).

 *Be SMART*.
 General [*SMART criteria*](https://en.wikipedia.org/wiki/SMART_criteria) are frequently used in project and people management.
 All five letters can have different meanings<!--(is this an instance of "semantic diffusion"?-->; here, we use these meanings: *S* for specific, *M* for measurable, *A* for agreed upon, *R* for realistic, and *T* for time-bound.